 When does booking open?

-Booking for Eurostar and onward trains to Kiel opens up to 180 days ahead, but often significantly less than this when the mid-December timetable change intervenes.
-Journeys involving a Brussels-Cologne Thalys only open 120 days ahead.
+Booking for Eurostar and onward trains to Kiel opens up to 6 months ahead, but significantly less when the mid-December timetable change intervenes.
+Journeys involving a Brussels-Cologne Eurostar (formerly Thalys) only open 4 months ahead.
 More about when booking opens.

 -